tedchain/tedchain-technology/README.md

 Record types
 ------------

-There are two valid record types as of this version of Openchain.
+There are two valid record types as of this version of Tedchain.

 ``ACC`` record
 --------------